Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 goblin ears, he didn't count them individually but verified they were indeed goblin ears and sufficient for the subjugation quest, making another notation.
 "Proof verified for both quests," he declared neutrally, stamping both duplicate slips with authorization marks.
 "Authorization for reward payment is approved."
-He directed Isaiah to take the stamped slips to the **Treasury counter** further down the line to collect the actual Valis rewards, while he disposed of the collected monster parts.
+He directed Isaiah to take the stamped slips to the Treasury counter further down the line to collect the actual Valis rewards, while he disposed of the collected monster parts.

 Before Isaiah could leave for the Treasury, the employee prompted him for the material exchange.
 "Now, regarding the exchange for the magic stones..."
-Isaiah then emptied his other pouch onto the counter, revealing a cascade of faintly glowing crystals – mostly small, greenish goblin stones, but including the **seven** slightly larger, brighter Kobold stones he had collected (3 from the first foray, 4 from the second fight).
+Isaiah then emptied his other pouch onto the counter, revealing a cascade of faintly glowing crystals – mostly small, greenish goblin stones, but including the seven slightly larger, brighter Kobold stones he had collected (3 from the first foray, 4 from the second fight).
 The employee, perhaps slightly impressed by the quantity gathered in one (albeit very long) day by a Level 1, efficiently sorted and weighed the stones.
-After consulting his charts and making calculations, he announced the total exchange value: **385 Valis**.
+After consulting his charts and making calculations, he announced the total exchange value: 385 Valis.
 He counted out the coins and pushed them across the counter.

 Exhausted and slightly fuzzy-headed, Isaiah momentarily forgot where to take the quest slips for the reward payout.
 He sheepishly asked the employee to repeat the directions.
-The employee, with a quiet sigh betraying his end-of-shift weariness and slight impatience, pointed more sharply down the line towards the counter marked with scales or coins. "* *Treasury** counter.
+The employee, with a quiet sigh betraying his end-of-shift weariness and slight impatience, pointed more sharply down the line towards the counter marked with scales or coins. " Treasury counter.
 Take the stamped slips there."

 Isaiah quickly thanked the employee, swept the newly acquired 385 Valis into his pouch (bringing his total funds up significantly, though the exact starting amount Day 1 is fuzzy, the *gain* was substantial), carefully collected his two stamped quest slips, and headed purposefully towards the Treasury counter.

 The Treasury area felt slightly more formal, and thankfully, there was almost no queue this late in the evening.
-He stepped up to a **stern-looking older woman** with sharp grey eyes.
+He stepped up to a stern-looking older woman with sharp grey eyes.
 Isaiah stated his name, Familia, and purpose – collecting rewards for the two completed quests – placing both stamped slips before her.
 The woman's eyebrow arched almost imperceptibly as she read the details: two quests, Floor 2 and 3, Hestia Familia, Level 1, all completed and authorized today.
 She meticulously verified the authorization stamps against her own ledgers.
-Finding everything procedurally correct despite the unusual circumstances, she calculated the total reward: 800 Valis (Goblins) + 600 Valis (Kobold Claws) = **1400 Valis**.
+Finding everything procedurally correct despite the unusual circumstances, she calculated the total reward: 800 Valis (Goblins) + 600 Valis (Kobold Claws) = 1400 Valis.

 She retrieved the funds from a secure coffer – notably larger denomination coins or perhaps even small ingots – counted them precisely twice, and stacked them neatly on the counter for Isaiah to verify.
 Confirming the amount was correct,